 Manekin told the audience that Seawall is creating a website that will be a clearinghouse of ideas and updates about developing a community-backed vision for the Jones Falls Valley.
 As of Thursday, the main page says it’s “under construction.”

 Each speaker talked for 10 minutes about his or her organization and its connections to the Jones Falls Valley.
-Nawn spoke about plans for expanding the streetcar museum, based at 1901 Falls Road.
+Nawn spoke about plans for expanding and upgrading the streetcar museum’s campus at 1901 Falls Road.
 “We’re not going anywhere.”
 Horn talked about GRIA’s planning efforts for Remington.
 Davis talked about ways that MICA has made the Jones Falls part of the curriculum for a college of art and design.

 Frick thanked Manekin for including Blue Water Baltimore in the discussion and thinking about the environment as Seawall formulates its plans.
 Sparks summarized the work her organization has done to promote and protect the Jones Falls and develop plans to guide revitalization all along the Jones Falls Valley.